Chairperson: Dr. Cynthia Smith

 Congenic strains are produced by repeated backcrosses to an inbred (background) strain, with selection for a particular marker from the donor strain (Snell 1978, Flaherty 1981).
 Here is a table with the standard mouse strain abbreviations for use in congenic nomenclature and some notes for specific situations.
-Congenic lines that differ at a histocompatibility locus and therefore resist each other's grafts are called congenic resistant (CR) lines.
+Congenic lines that differ at a histocompatibility locus, and therefore resist each other's grafts, are called congenic resistant (CR) lines.

-A strain developed by this method is regarded as congenic when a minimum of 10 backcross generations to the background strain have been made, counting the first hybrid or F1 generation as generation 1.
-At this point the residual amount of unlinked donor genome in the strain is likely to be less than 0.01.
+A strain developed by this method is regarded as a full congenic when a minimum of 10 backcross generations to the host background strain have been made, counting the first hybrid or F1 generation as generation 1.
+At this point the residual amount of unlinked donor genome in the strain is mathematically predicted to be less than 0.01.
 (Note that the amount of donor genome linked to the selected gene or marker is reduced at a much slower rate, approximately equivalent to 200/N, where N is the number of backcross generations for N>5 (Flaherty 1981; Silver 1995).

-If several lines are derived in the same laboratory from the same host background and donor strains and carrying the same differential allele(s) are available, the individual lines should be distinguished by adding a forward slash followed by serial numbers and Laboratory codes.
+If several lines are derived in the same laboratory from the same host background and donor strains and carry the same differential allele(s), the individual lines should be distinguished by adding a line number between the forward slash and the strain lab code.

 B6.C(Cg)-mut/Lab The mutation arose in BALB/c and was bred to undefined background (e.g., a linkage-testing stock) before being backcrossed onto a second inbred strain (e.g., C57BL/6).
-B6(D2)-mut/Lab A mutation originated on an inbred (e.g., C57BL/6J), is crossed out to or onto another background (e.g., BALB/c) and then is crossed back onto the original background.
-B6(Cg)-mut A mutation arose in C57BL/6, was crossed onto a mixed or undefined background, and then was backcrossed back onto the original C57BL/6 background.
-C.129P(B6)-Il2tm1Hor A targeted mutation created in a 129 ES cell line and transferred from a B6;129P mixed background to BALB/c.
-B6(C)-mut A mutation arises on a congenic strain carrying another mutation (e.g., B6.C-m) and the original mutation is bred out of the new strain.
+B6(D2)-mut/Lab A mutation originated on an inbred (e.g., C57BL/6J), was crossed out to or onto another background (e.g., DBA/2J) and then was crossed back onto the original background.
+B6(Cg)-mut/Lab A mutation arose in C57BL/6, was crossed onto a mixed or undefined background, and then was backcrossed back onto the original C57BL/6 background.
+B6(D2)-mut/Lab A mutation arises on a congenic strain carrying another mutation (e.g., B6.D2-mutb/Lab) and the original mutation is bred out of the new strain.
 The new mutation is known to have occurred in a host strain-derived segment of the genome.
-B6(C)-mut A mutation arises on a hybrid or mixed background stock (e.g., B6CF1) and is backcrossed onto one of the original inbred strains (e.g., C57BL/6J).
+B6(D2)-mut/Lab A mutation arises on a hybrid or mixed background stock (e.g., B6D2F1) and is backcrossed onto one of the original inbred strains (e.g., C57BL/6J).
 The new mutation is known to have occurred in a host strain-derived segment of the genome.
-B6.C(Cg)-mut A mutation arose on an inbred strain (e.g., BALB/c) and was maintained on a mixed or undefined background (e.g., a linkage-testing stock) before being backcrossed onto a second inbred strain (e.g., C57BL/6).
+B6.C(Cg)-mut/Lab A mutation arose on an inbred strain (e.g., BALB/c) and was maintained on a mixed or undefined background (e.g., a linkage-testing stock) before being backcrossed onto a second inbred strain (e.g., C57BL/6).

-If the chromosomal segment that has been transferred is defined by several genes or multiple DNA loci, the segment can be defined in the symbol by listing the most proximal and the most distal markers demonstrated to be in the segment in parentheses, separated by a hyphen.
+If the chromosomal segment that has been transferred is defined by several genes or multiple DNA loci, the segment can be defined in the strain name by listing the most proximal and the most distal markers demonstrated to be in the donor-derived segment in parentheses, separated by a hyphen.

 B6.Cg-(D4Mit25-D4Mit80)/Lt A congenic strain made by introducing into C57BL/6J a segment of chromosome 4 from an outbred or mixed strain (=Cg), extending between the two defined markers.
 B6.CBA-(D4Mit25-D4Mit80)/Lt A similar congenic strain in which the donor chromosomal segment comes from the CBA/J strain.

-Note that the markers defining the segment only describe the most proximal and distal markers tested, and this does not imply that there are not other untested markers further proximal or distal.
-If several lines are made, in the same or different labs that contain the same segment and would be otherwise indistinguishable, then a forward slash, serial number and Laboratory code should be appended.
+Note that the markers defining the segment only describe the most proximal and distal markers tested, and this does not imply that there are no other untested markers further proximal or distal.

 Chromosome substitution or consomic strains (Nadeau et al., 2000) are produced by repeated backcrossing of a whole chromosome or its parts onto an inbred strain.
 The term chromosome substitution strain is a common designation for consomic, subconsomic, and conplastic strains.
 To create a chromosome substitution strain, transfer of a whole chromosome or a large chromosomal region is carried out, while in congenic strains, the transferred entity is a gene, marker or genomic segment including a specific marker or interval.

 Consomic strains are produced by repeated backcrossing of a whole chromosome onto an inbred strain.
 As with congenic strains, a minimum of 10 backcross generations is required, counting the F1 generation as generation 1.
 For autosomes it is necessary to genotype progeny to ensure that the selected donor chromosome has not recombined with the corresponding recipient chromosome.
 Note that Y-consomic strains (e.g., C57BL/6J-Chr Y129P2/OLAHSD) are implicitly conplastic (e.g., mtC57BL/6J), since their development used controlled female breeding from one strain, thus limiting mitochondrial DNA to the same background.
 However, the conplasticity is not mentioned separately in the strain name.
 The generic designation for consomic strains is HOST STRAIN-Chr #DONOR STRAIN.
 When ILAR Laboratory Codes are appended to strain names, the "all caps" rule is suspended to be consistent with Laboratory Code Usage.